 Employees are more likely to feel engaged if they are working within a culture of camaraderie, where teams share a common goal and are committed to supporting each other to achieve it.
 Some of the most inspiring examples we see of engaging workplaces are where it’s obvious that everyone really looks out for one another.
 Fostering a culture of teamwork can be achieved by creating workplace environments where people have time to build relationships and collaborate with colleagues and where there is a conscious effort to bring people together through activities such as company social events or team fundraising.

 Engaged employees spread optimism and enthusiasm while disengaged employees can bring others down and cause entire teams to become less productive.
 Employers committed to monitoring engagement levels will be in the best position to prevent any negativity spreading in the first place.
 They will know if they need to investigate any reasons for dissatisfaction and make positive changes where needed.
 In a people-focussed culture, leaders and managers will also be willing to engage directly with disengaged employees to find out the root problem and provide any necessary support to bring them back to a state of engagement if possible.

 5. New recruits

 Studies have shown that when employees are well-suited to their position, there is a positive impact on employee engagement levels.
-Finding high caliber employees who are the right cultural fit for an organization creates a solid foundation for their own employee engagement levels during their time in the business.
-New talent coming into an organization can also bring fresh perspectives and new ideas which can be a boost to the entire team.
+Finding high caliber employees who are the right cultural fit for an organisation creates a solid foundation for their own employee engagement levels during their time in the business.
+New talent coming into an organisation can also bring fresh perspectives and new ideas which can be a boost to the entire team.